 It is notable that the X-T20 offers wifi support, while the S-E Typ 006 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Leica S-E Typ 006 (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the S-E Typ 006 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S-E Typ 006 was succeeded by the Leica S Typ 007.
+Both the X-T20 and the S-E Typ 006 have been discontinued, but can regularly be found used on eBay.
+The S-E Typ 006 was replaced by the Leica S Typ 007, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Is the Fujifilm X-T20 better than the Leica S-E Typ 006 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.